rubydevro/dead_bro/README.md

 ## Automatic EXPLAIN ANALYZE for Slow Queries

-ApmBro can automatically run `EXPLAIN ANALYZE` on slow SQL queries to help you understand query performance and identify optimization opportunities.
+DeadBro can automatically run `EXPLAIN ANALYZE` on slow SQL queries to help you understand query performance and identify optimization opportunities.
 This feature runs in the background and doesn't block your application requests.

 ### How It Works

-- **Automatic Detection**: When a query exceeds the configured threshold, ApmBro automatically captures its execution plan
+- **Automatic Detection**: When a query exceeds the configured threshold, DeadBro automatically captures its execution plan
 - **Background Execution**: EXPLAIN ANALYZE runs in a separate thread using a dedicated database connection, so it never blocks your application
 - **Database Support**: Works with PostgreSQL, MySQL, SQLite, and other databases
 - **Smart Filtering**: Automatically skips transaction queries (BEGIN, COMMIT, ROLLBACK) and other queries that don't benefit from EXPLAIN